projectara/greybus-spec/source/glossary.rst

    Within the context of an :ref:`Operation <glossary-operation>`, the :ref:`Module <glossary-module>` which sends or sent the Operation's :ref:`Response <glossary-request>`.

+.. _glossary-secondary-interface:

+Secondary Interface
+    When a :ref:`Module <glossary-module>` is attached to one or more :ref:`Interface Blocks <glossary-interface-block>` in a :ref:`Slot
+    <glossary-slot>`, only one such Interface Block is the
+    :ref:`Primary Interface <glossary-primary-interface>` to the
+    Module.
+All other such Interface Blocks are Secondary Interfaces to the Module.

+    These Interface Blocks, if any, have Interface IDs which are consecutive integers following the Interface ID of the Primary Interface to the Module.

+    Modules may communicate via Greybus via Secondary Interfaces, but the Module as a whole is generally identified by the Interface ID of its Primary Interface.
+Additionally, the Module can only be physically ejected from the Greybus System via its Primary Interface, through implementation-defined means.

 .. _glossary-special-protocol: